etiamz/optiscope/README.md

 which will cause duplication of the inner redex `((λf. ...) (λw. ...))`, thereby entailing duplication of work.

-On the other hand, if we follow the applicative order strategy, then four instances of the redex `(h (w (λy. y)))` will need to be processed independently, again entailing duplication of work:
+On the other hand, if we follow the applicative order strategy, then four instances of the redex `(h (w (λy. y)))` will need to be processed independently, againe entailing duplication of work:

 <details>
 <summary>Show the full reduction</summary>